excid3/excid3.com/_posts/2013-12-5-learn-programming-by-copying.md

 Most people seem to mistake this advice for something that it's not.
 I typically start hearing ideas for software they wish they had.
 Things that don't exist. *But you don't have to build something new.* Of course that is your goal but that is not what I told you to build.

-**To clarify, I'm saying that you should build your own version of software you use every day.**
+**To clarify, I'm saying that you should build your own version of the software you use every day.**

 Do you use url shorteners like [bit.ly](http://bit.ly) or Twitter's [t.co](http://t.co)?
 Build your own.